brikis98/yevgeniy-brikman-homepage/_posts/2018-02-22-shantaram.md

 As always, I saved a few of my favorite quotes from the book:

-‚ÄúIndians are the Italians of Asia and vice versa.
+"Indians are the Italians of Asia and vice versa.
 Every man in both countries is a singer when he is happy, and every woman is a dancer when she walks to the shop at the corner.
 For them, food is the music inside the body and music is the food inside the heart.
-Amore or Pyar makes every man a poet, a princess of peasant girl if only for second eyes of man and woman meets.‚Äù
+Amore or Pyar makes every man a poet, a princess of peasant girl if only for second eyes of man and woman meets."

-‚ÄúBut in a way you can say that after leaving the sea, after all those millions of years of living inside of the sea, we took the ocean with us.
+"But in a way you can say that after leaving the sea, after all those millions of years of living inside of the sea, we took the ocean with us.
 When a woman makes a baby, she gives it water, inside her body, to grow in.
 That water inside her body is almost exactly the same as the water of the sea.
 It is salty, by just the same amount.
 She makes a little ocean, in her body.
 And not only this.
 Our blood and our sweating, they are both salty, almost exactly like the water from the sea is salty.
 We carry oceans inside of us, in our blood and our sweat.
-And we are crying the oceans, in our tears.‚Äù
+And we are crying the oceans, in our tears."

-‚ÄúNothing ever fits the palm so perfectly, or feels so right, or inspires so much protective instinct as the hand of a child‚Äù
+"Nothing ever fits the palm so perfectly, or feels so right, or inspires so much protective instinct as the hand of a child"

-‚ÄúThere is a difference between the dishonest bribe and the honest bribe.
-The dishonest bribe is the same in every country, but the honest bribe is India's alone.‚Äù
+"There is a difference between the dishonest bribe and the honest bribe.
+The dishonest bribe is the same in every country, but the honest bribe is India's alone."

 **Rating**: 4 stars